spdk/spdk/doc/jsonrpc.md

 ### nvmf_subsystem_listener_set_ana_state  method {#rpc_nvmf_subsystem_listener_set_ana_state}

 Set ANA state of a listener for an NVMe-oF subsystem.
+Only the ANA state of the specified ANA group is updated, or ANA states of all ANA groups if ANA group is not specified.

 #### Parameters